proactis-documentation/documentation-source/docs/p2p/cancelPurhaseOrderGateway.md

 !!!
 Note

-    The order can be identified by either of the following arguments
+    The order can be identified by either of the following arguments:

       1. TemplateLabel and numeric Number

       2. The DisplayNumber

     If the DisplayNumber is supplied, then the TemplateLabel and Number are ignored.

 ### Cancellation Reason